This Week's Finds in Mathematical Physics (51-100): September 30, 1996

-Now let's form the direct sum of vector spaces A vector in this vector space is just a list consisting of a guy in \(\mathfrak{so}(8)\), a guy in \(S_+\), a guy in \(S_-\), and a guy in \$V. The dimension of this vector space is therefore since it takes \(n(n-1)/2\) numbers to describe a rotation in \(n\) dimensions.
-Hey!
-Look!
-52 is the dimension of \(\mathrm{F}_4\)!
-So maybe this thing is \(\mathrm{F}_4\).
+A vector in this vector space is just a list consisting of a guy in \(\mathfrak{so}(8)\), a guy in \(S_+\), a guy in \(S_-\), and a guy in \(V\).
+The dimension of this vector space is therefore